cookiecutter data science

 The resulting directory structure

-The directory structure of your new project looks like this:
+The directory structure of your new project will look something like this (depending on the settings that you choose):

-├── Makefile <- Makefile with commands like `make data` or `make train`
+├── Makefile <- Makefile with convenience commands like `make data` or `make train`

 ├── README.md <- The top-level README for developers using this project.